-Figure 21: Diurnal, seasonal and week-daily variation of benzene and NO_x at Marylebone Road.
+Figure 17: Diurnal, seasonal and week-daily variation of benzene and NOx at Marylebone Road.

 The concentration profiles of benzene follow that of NOx even better at Marylebone road compared with other sites.
-There are very clearly defined elevated benzene concentrations during the 'rush hours' from Tuesday to Friday, particularly at 17:00 hours.
-Highest concentrations have been measured for NOx and benzene in January and November respectively.
-The difference between levels from weekdays to weekends is marked compared with that at London Eltham, however concentrations of both NOx and benzene are lower than Saturdays on Mondays.
+Average benzene concentration in July was particularly low due to the low data capture rate in that month.
+Only three days' of valid data were used to calculate the monthly average for July so the average for that month has been omitted.
+There are very clearly defined elevated benzene concentrations during the 'rush hours' from Tuesday to Friday, particularly from 17:00 to 18:00 hours.
+Highest concentrations have been measured for NOx and benzene in February.
+The difference between levels from weekdays to weekends is marked compared with that at London Eltham.